Khaos Studios

 Nobody signs off on anything

 No investors, no quarterly targets, no growth deck, no PM telling us an app about your remaining weeks of life is too dark.
 We pay for the servers, cover the costs, and ship the things we want to use.
-Some calls might be wrong.
-We're fine with that.
+Some of those calls will turn out wrong, and we'll fix them when they do.

 No sprints,